rfbaylon/Philosophy-Notes/-Misc/Political Philosophy/(Un)civil Disobedience.md

 ## Good Ends
 Causes that have a legitimate normative case are the only causes that allow for uncivil disobedience.
 #### A Note On Legitimacy
 For a act of uncivil disobedience to be permissible, the end one is fighting for must be legitimately good.
+This is, in our minds, what differentiates the KKK from the Black Panthers or a Swastika vandalist from a public artist: the existence of both the goods and their fair distribution.
+	Delmas, 49

 One potential issue with our framework is that we dont make room for pluralism: there is no "I disagree, but its your right."

+We will again utilize the proportionality framework to measure this impact:
+- Magnitude of benefits
+- Distribution of benefits

 ### Fairness